sous-chefs/sensors/README.md

 Cookbook to manage hardware sensors via openipmi or lm-sensors on Linux systems.
 Installs only on hardware systems.
 Defines sensors to poll via data bag items and installs either lm-sensors or openipmi to poll sensors depending on data bag attributes.

+## Maintainers

+This cookbook is maintained by the Sous Chefs.
+The Sous Chefs are a community of Chef cookbook maintainers working together to maintain important cookbooks.
+If you’d like to know more please visit [sous-chefs.org](https://sous-chefs.org/) or come chat with us on the Chef Community Slack in [#sous-chefs](https://chefcommunity.slack.com/messages/C2V7B88SF).

 ## Requirements

 ### Chef